 4.27 Portland, Seattle, Hwy 101, Astoria

-This is the first entrée in my new BBWT travel notebook.
+This is the first entry in my new BBWT travel notebook.
 Why do I have a new notebook you ask? … Well, my van got broken into while we were at the Seattle Space Needle two days ago and they took both our bags, GPS, iPods, and computers.
 In my bag was my notebook, my passport, and other meaningful objects, such as the bullet from the Penn and Teller bullet trick.
 Fuck man.
-Dad jus over-night shipped my birth certificate so I can go on Monday to the Seattle passport office to get my new passport expedited before I must leave for the overseas part of the trip that starts in just 19 days.
+Dad just overnight shipped my birth certificate so I can go on Monday to the Seattle passport office to get my new passport expedited before I must leave for the overseas part of the trip that starts in just 19 days.

 I still need to get a visa for China in about 10 days.
 Kind of nervous that something might get messed up… On with the story.
 We called the police and filed a report.
 Not expecting anything to come up.
 We ended up staying with a friend in Seattle that night and decided to drive down the coast of Washington yesterday.
 It was very pretty and I’m glad we got to do it considering the circumstances.
 We hit a pretty stressful snag at the end of the day.
 We drove out on this beach with the van to get some sunset pictures of the ocean and we got stuck in the sand.
 We were trying to dig ourselves out for over an hour before a guy in a truck drove by and pulled us out with a chain.
-After that, we were both tried and sais screw going back to Portland that night.
+After that, we were both tired and said screw Portland that night.
 We got a hotel just past the border in Oregon called Astoria.
 We will check out the area a bit later today.
 I guess I will go back and write a little bit about what we saw and did during the trip up to this point since all those entrees are lost along with the notebook.
-I had been writing an entrée every three days, about 1-2 pages in length.
+I had been writing an entry every three days, about 1-2 pages in length.

-4.9 Kansas City, Denver, Colorado Springs
+4.9 St. Louis, Denver, Colorado Springs

+Start of the road trip out west.
+We left from home and drive 6 hours to St. Louis to stay with Chris and Julie.
+We had a great time as usual.
+It’s always good to visit with them.
+We set off early the next morning.
 We stayed with two of James’ friends in Denver both nights.
 We drove out to see the mountains and we reached 12,000 feet a new high elevation for me.
 The tallest peak in Colorado is around 14,000 feet.
 We explored downtown Denver that night.
 On our way to Denver (14-hour drive), we stopped off in KC to get lunch with one of James’ friends.
 We got five guys burgers just north of KC downtown.
 We continued to Denver and stayed for two nights.
 The next day we drove to Colorado Springs to visit a friend Britney.
 She took us to the old side of the city.
 I got to drink out of an active spring.
 It was a major people watching area.
 We played a bunch of games (skeeball, pinball) got some lunch, and we set off.

 4.12 Durango, Great Sand Dunes NP, Four Corners, Mesa Verde, Grand Canyon